| # | Depart on | Type | Price | Traveler | Remark |

 Evening Special Accommodation: Chong Ning Castle Hot Spring Hotel – China's Premier Castle Hotel:

 Constructed in 1724 (Qing Yongzheng era) as part of Wang Family Courtyard 4A Scenic Area, this largest and earliest among the "Five Wang Forts" crowns the highest hill.
-Witnessing the Wangs' transition from farmers to merchants to officials, its Shanxi merchant-style architecture features traditional kang beds and natural hot springs, immersing guests in timeless poetic charm.
+Witnessing the Wangs' transition from farmers to merchants to officials, its Shanxi merchant-style architecture features traditional kang beds and natural hot springs.

-After hotel breakfast, take a coach to Mianshan Mountain (approx. 21km, 35 mins).
+After hotel breakfast, take a coach to Mianshan Mountain .
 Visit: Grand Luohall -The World’s Premier Taoist Temple, Yunfeng Temple (built within Baofu Rock) -Mianshan’s only Buddhist temple, Shuitao Valley -Mianshan’s picturesque highlight.
 This ravine boasts not only stunning natural scenery but also cliff inscriptions by renowned scholars adorning the rocks, immersing visitors in poetic charm.Then travel to Taiyuan (approx. 150km, 2 hrs) to explore Zhangbi Ancient Castle.
 This 1,600-year-old "pocket-sized" fortress walls in military ingenuity and veils ancient mysteries within its tunnels, awaiting you to unravel its legends.
+Transfer to Taiyuan's Bell Tower Street, stroll through the historic bustling street, and check in to the hotel after the tour.

 Mianshan Mountain: Located 20km southeast of Jiexiu City, Shanxi, it features majestic peaks and extraordinary landscapes.
 Steeped in the history of the Spring and Autumn Period’s Jin State and recognized as the birthplace of the Cold Food and Qingming Festival traditions, it stands as a sacred mountain harmonizing natural wonders and cultural heritage.
 Its "Four Wonders" are: spectacular cliffs, perilous pathways, elegant cypresses, and sea of clouds.